QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 deal in this context).

 To do that, **we simply change the port number from 4444 back to 22** and that's it!

+1. Change the port number from 4444 back to 22
+2. Install Java 11: `sudo apt install openjdk-11-jre`
+3. Have the EC2 instance running agent configure network so that it allows SSH access from Jenkins controller to agent.

 ### Executors